- Academic Affairs

 - Resolve conflicts among applicable laws.

-IRB members, staff and investigators have access to the University Counsel for legal guidance and interpretation of local, State and Federal laws and regulations as they relate to research.
-Any HRPO Director may serve as the liaison between the IRB, the HRPO and University Counsel.
+IRB members, staff, and investigators have access to the University Counsel for legal guidance and interpretation of local, state, and federal laws and regulations as they relate to research.
+Any HRPO director may serve as the liaison between the IRB, the HRPO, and the University Counsel.

 If the IRB panels need legal counsel independent of the organization, the Office of the Attorney General of the State of Maryland will be consulted.

-- Forward complaints and allegations regarding the Human Research Protection Program to the Organizational Official.
+- Forward complaints and allegations regarding the Human Research Protections Program to the Institutional Official.

 Investigators and research staff have the responsibility to:

-- Follow the Human Research Protection Program requirements described in the Investigator Manual.
+- Follow the Human Research Protections Program requirements described in the Investigator Manual.

-- Follow the Human Research Protection Program policies and procedures that apply to IRB members and staff.
+- Follow the Human Research Protections Program policies and procedures that apply to IRB members and staff.

-- Comply with all determinations and additional requirements of the IRB, the IRB chair, and the Organizational Official.
+- Comply with all determinations and additional requirements of the IRB, the IRB chair, and the Institutional Official.

 These individuals are responsible for assessing a study's scientific merit, available resources (i.e., adequate number of qualified staff, adequate facilities, and availability of medical or psychological resources that human subjects may need as a consequence of the research), possible conflicts of interest, and study feasibility.

-The goal of the University of Maryland's Environmental Health and Safety (EHS) Division is to protect university workers, university patients, university research subjects, the environment, and the community from exposure to hazardous materials while protecting the integrity of experimental materials.
-The EHS Division seeks to prevent exposure by assisting researchers in conducting risk assessments and providing guidance to university personnel on the practices, safety equipment and facilities under which hazardous materials can be safely manipulated.
+The goal of the University of Maryland's Environmental Health and Safety (EHS) Division is to protect University workers, patients, and research subjects, the environment, and the community from exposure to hazardous materials while protecting the integrity of experimental materials.
+The EHS Division seeks to prevent exposure by assisting researchers in conducting risk assessments and providing guidance to University personnel on the practices, safety equipment, and facilities under which hazardous materials can be safely manipulated.